adibarra/enchant-tweaker/README.md

 Allow the addition of some weapon enchantments that normally can not be added to tridents.
 Enabling this tweak allows you to add the following enchantments to tridents: Sharpness, Smite, Bane of Arthropods, Fire Aspect, Knockback, and Looting.

 ### XP Scaling
 Replace vanilla's tiered XP-per-level formula with a configurable linear curve.
 Vanilla uses three tiers: levels 0-15 (cheap), 16-30 (medium), 31+ (expensive).
 This replaces all tiers with: `XP per level = base + step * currentLevel`.
-Both base (default 7) and step (default 2) are configurable — defaults match vanilla's first tier and continue linearly.
+Both base (default 7) and step (default 2) are configurable.
+The defaults match vanilla's first tier and continue linearly.

 </details>